Center for community and justice

 A culturally-based program to reduce HIV sexual risk behavior and unplanned pregnancy among Latino youth.

-For the past four years, CCJ has been a recipient of funding from the Idaho Department of Health and Welfare to conduct ¡Cuídate!
+For the past eight years, CCJ has been a recipient of funding from the Idaho Department of Health and Welfare to conduct ¡Cuídate!
 (Take care of yourself!), a culturally-based program to reduce unplanned pregnancy and HIV sexual risk behavior among Latino youth.

 According to the Center for Disease Control, Latinos are disproportionately affected by HIV.
 Nationally, Latinos constituted 20% of new HIV cases in 2009, while only making up 16% of the population.
 Latinos, also, have the highest dropout rate in the nation at 17.2%, compared with 6% of Anglo students.
 According to the Pew Research Center, 74% of Latinos report that the primary reason they drop out of high school is because they need to work to provide for their family as a result of unplanned pregnancy.
 Reality is half of Latinas will become pregnant with at least one baby before age 20. ¡Cuídate! targets all these issues by helping Latino youth develop the knowledge, attitudes, and skills to reduce their risk for unplanned pregnancy and HIV.